Romanitho/Winget-AutoUpdate/README.md

 ![image](https://user-images.githubusercontent.com/102996177/213920242-7ff8e2b4-d926-4407-b860-1e5922e29c3e.png)

-## Help
-In some cases, you need to "unblock" the `install.bat` file (Windows Defender SmartScreen).
-Right click, properties and unblock.
-Then, you'll be able to run it.

 ## Known issues
 * As reported by [soredake](https://github.com/soredake), Powershell from MsStore is not supported with WAU in system context.
 See <https://github.com/Romanitho/Winget-AutoUpdate/issues/113>